Israelis stage ‘day of resistance’ against Netanyahu plan

 Demonstrations were underway across the country as Netanyahu and his allies have pledged to press ahead with a series of bills that would strip the Supreme Court of its ability to review legislation and give coalition politicians control over judicial appointments.
 An attempt by Israel’s ceremonial president to defuse the crisis through an alternative legal reform has so far been unsuccessful.

+“Israel is on the verge of becoming an autocratic country.
+The current government is trying to destroy our democracy, and actually destroy the country,” said Savion Or, a protester in Tel Aviv.

+The protesters main objective Thursday was to complicate Netanyahu’s journey to the airport ahead of a state visit to Rome.
+Israel’s public broadcaster Kan reported Netanyahu would fly by helicopter to the airport, circumventing the protesters.
+Netanyahu’s office declined to comment.
+Police, handing out traffic tickets as protesters held signs reading, “dictator: don’t come back!” said they would clear the demonstrators by force if they did not move.

-Protesters were to send convoys of slow-driving cars to Israel’s main international airport to complicate Netanyahu’s journey there ahead of a state visit to Rome.
-Israeli media reported the disruptions could force Netanyahu to change his travel plans to the airport.
-Police, overseen by ultranationalist National Security Minister Itamar Ben-Gvir, have pledged to prevent the disturbances and said they had already made arrests as the protests were underway.
+The police, overseen by ultranationalist National Security Minister Itamar Ben-Gvir, have pledged to prevent the disturbances and said they had already made arrests as the protests were underway.

+Critics say Ben-Gvir, a key ally in Netanyahu’s coalition government who has dubbed the protesters “anarchists”, is trying to politicize the police.

+“We support freedom of expression but not anarchy,” Ben-Gvir told reporters on a visit to the airport.

 The visit Thursday by U.S. Defense Secretary Lloyd Austin was also being affected by the protests.
 An Israeli official said that Austin’s meetings had been moved to a factory near the airport due to the expected disruptions.
 The protest movement has been centered in central Tel Aviv, near the Defense Ministry.
 The Israeli official spoke on condition of anonymity because they were not authorized to discuss the matter with the media.